-The thing about skincare and pillowcases is that just because you do not see the bacteria lying on the surface doesn’t mean that it isn’t there.
+The thing about your face and pillowcases is that just because you do not see the bacteria lying on the surface doesn’t mean that it isn’t there.
+One of these is Staphylococcus aureus, which can cause what’s commonly known as a staph infection, which in some rare cases can be deadly.
 Let’s break that down for a moment so you can fully understand why this is crucial.

 Lastly your hair is your crown and you try to make sure that it is trimmed, moisturized and styled to perfection however like the face this coif is exposed to as many particles, pollutants, products and so forth.
 Therefore when you are sleeping and turning your head left to right or sliding off the pillow, you are continuously sliding more bacteria, hair strands and more onto your pillow which then ends up on your face.
 So by knowing that this is all happening on the most comfortable thing on your bed, you really need to make sure that you clean your pillow case at the minimum of once a week.

 The point is, like your skin and hair needs to be cleansed a couple times a week so does your pillowcase.
 If you do not incorporate good hygienic practices to your home and especially your bed linen then you end up with bacteria growing and later causing skin issues.